Gugh: History

 In the 1920s, a retired surveyor and former consulting engineer of the Corporation of Wimbledon, William Hamlet Cooper (died 10 September 1932), formerly of Colchester, secured the lease of the island, built the two buildings that can be seen today and started a farm.
 He lived on the island, along with his housekeeper.
 In a 1925 letter to the Western Morning News he wrote of his attempts to control black-backed gulls (greater or lesser is not recorded), which included constant shooting and the destruction of nearly 2,000 eggs.
 In 1924, none of his animals could graze on the northern part of the island during the nesting season due to attacks on his cattle and sheep, which included the loss of a valuable ram which never recovered from the injuries received.
-In Cooper's will it states that if he died on Gugh he should be buried on the island at Kitten Hill (place of death is not mentioned).
+In Cooper's will it states that if he died on Gugh he should be buried on the island at Kittern Hill (place of death is not mentioned).
 An auction of the animals and crops owned by Cooper occurred on Gugh on 21 October 1932.
 Animals listed were 80 fowls (mostly white leghorn), two Kerry cows, a heifer, two farm horses and 69 pigs.
 Also for sale was 5 tons of potatoes, 50 cartloads of mangold wurzels, 5 tons of hay, 3 tons of barley grain, 35 cwt of bran and 10 tons of lime.
 The buyer also had the right to harvest 2 acres of narcissus bulbs (Soleil d'Or, Scilly White and Princeps).

-A fire on the island In September 1933 burnt for a week with the island said to be ablaze from end to end.
+A fire on the island in September 1933 burnt for a week with the island said to be ablaze from end to end.
 The fire was put out by the staff of Major Dorrien-Smith and the farmhouse and farm buildings owned by Mr Theo Bond and his wife, the only inhabitants, were saved.
-The Bonds formerly lived on St Martin's, spent their honeymoon on the Gugh and decided to live there and continue flower production.
+The Bonds formerly lived on St Martin's, spent their honeymoon on Gugh, and decided to live there and continue flower production.